Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

 ## API Endpoint documentation

-Users

-Documents

-For each endpoint, the following are the HTTP verb, route, required body/header data and response:
+For each endpoint, the following are the HTTP verb, route, required body/header data and responses:

 ### Users